-I love these shrimp and asparagus tarts because they’re kinda remind me of spring.
-Not sure why, but they do.
-They’re nice and light, and if you serve them with a salad, you can make a super cute, and deliciously amazing lunch.
-I did it, so I know.
-LOL
+I love these shrimp and asparagus tarts because they kind of remind me of spring.
+Maybe it’s because asparagus is one of the first vegetables to show up in the spring garden, but I think also because they’re light and don’t sit heavy after eating them.
+Especially if you serve them with a salad, you can make a super cute, and deliciously amazing lunch.

 - Sour Cream

 You’ll want to chop up your cooked shrimp (tails off, of course), into a pretty fine dice.
-What’s awesome about these Asparagus and Shrimp Salad Tart recipe is that you don’t have to use a lot of shrimp, so you get a good bang for your buck here.
+What’s awesome about these Asparagus and Shrimp Salad Tarts is that you don’t have to use a lot of shrimp, so you get a good bang for your buck here.

 The same goes for the asparagus.
 You don’t need a lot to begin with because as you dice it up and add it to the mixture, the flavors infuse throughout and so a little goes a long way.